bookofproofs/bookofproofs.github.io/_sources/history/15th-century/francesca.md

 * The key seems to be that Piero continued to learn throughout his life.
 * One has the impression that Piero retained everything - the saints' legends read in school, the mathematics of abbaco school, his creative explorations into ancient geometry - and that all his learning enriched his painting.
 * Documents Banker has found show that Piero worked as the assistant of Antonio d'Anghiari in the 1430s.
-* Piero's father Benedetto was witness to the payment.
 * In June of the following year Benedetto received payment for Piero's work "painting the poles of the candles".
 * Benedetto received further payments for work carried out by Piero over the following years during which he was clearly working as an assistant to Antonio.
 * The fact that Piero is described as a "painter" in this document indicates that Piero was not an apprentice by this time but rather an assistant.
 * The real problem is that, fascinating as all the evidence about Piero's youth is, whatever dates are proposed, there always seems to remain some difficulties.
-* The documents show that Piero's father continued to receive payments for work undertaken by Piero, working with Antonio d'Anghiari, in 1435, 1436, and 1437, in particular for painting banners for the Church.
 * A document dated 8 January 1438, again signed by Benedetto, ends Piero's association with Antonio acknowledging that payment has been received for Piero's work on three separate churches and chapels in and around Borgo San Sepolcro.
 * His labour in the artisan culture remained formative in Piero's life and art, not withstanding his great later achievements in painting, mathematics, and geometry that required access to and participation in an elite culture.
 * Piero left Borgo San Sepolcro and went to Florence where, in 1439, he was assisting Domenico Veneziano in painting the chapel of Santa Egidio, in Santa Maria Novella.